libmir/D-YAML/docs/tutorials/custom_types.md

 containing a sequence of colors and finally, we dump it.

-Source code for this section can be found in the `examples/representer` directory of the D:YAML package.
+Source code for this section can be found in the `examples/representer` directory of the `mir-yaml` package.